idvxlab/fact2vec/README.md

 - Transformers 4.9.1
 - Sentence-transformers 2.0.0

-**Note**: you may need to install CUDA on your own server to make the training go fast.
+**Note**: you may need to install CUDA (≥10.2) on your own server to gain massive speedups, if possible.

 ## Dataset
-The dataset contains 300 triples (_dataset/trainingDataset.csv_), each training value is a trigram of the facts.
+The dataset contains 300 triples (_dataset/storypieces.csv_), each training value is a trigram of the facts.
 The input format of a data fact is as follows:
 ```
 [type]fact-type [subspace]field,value [measure]field,agg[breakdown]field [focus]value [meta]extra-info
 ```